Choose the method that works best for you:

 Yes.
 Over-the-counter bulletin board (OTCBB), pink sheets and penny stocks (hereafter OTCBB) can be bought and sold,

 Please Note: OTCBB securities usually represent shares of new or small companies which are traded by dealers via manual procedures.
 Investing in OTCBB securities can be very risky, and investors may lose all or part of their investment in a relatively short period of time.

 Yes.
 At Kensington Capital you’ll have access to many mutual funds.

-Buying stocks on margin involves borrowing funds through Kensington Capital’s clearing firm, First Southwest Company and using these funds to buy margin-eligible securities.
+Buying stocks on margin involves borrowing funds through Kensington Capital’s clearing firm, Hilltop Securities and using these funds to buy margin-eligible securities.